tartley/belter/README.md

 Separate arrays for verts & colors, vs one interleaved array?
 Am I going to want to use one buffer of vert positions with different buffers of colors?
 Sounds fun, but I don't think so:
-* I don't plan to have hordes of same shape / different color items
+* I don't plan to have hordes of same shape / different color entities
 * If I did, the memory savings of de-duping the verts is unimportant
 * But, the time saving of creating and sending to GPU is.
-* But but, if mutating the colors, I'd probably want to do that on an item-by-item basis, rather than for all items in unison.
+* But but, if mutating the colors, I'd probably want to do that on an entity-by-entity basis, rather than for all entities in unison.
 So, it sounds like a possible but unlikely future performance enhancement.
 Hence, ignore it for now.
 Conclusion: Use interleaved arrays, unless they prove awkward/slow to